Ear mites in puppies can cause so much discomfort for your Cocker Spaniel.

 He will then recommend a treatment (usually ear drops) which should be followed to the letter.

-How long you continue to use treatment will depend on how strong the product(s) are and what your vet prescribes.
+How long you continue to use the treatment will depend on how strong the product(s) are and what your vet prescribes.

 Your vet may also recommend ongoing cleaning of your dog's ears as part of this treatment.